mosra/magnum-website/content/showcase/textured-triangle.rst

 :highlight: showcase
 :breadcrumb: {filename}/showcase.rst Showcase

-This example is just slightly more complicated version of the `basic triangle example <{filename}/showcase/triangle.rst>`_.
+This example is just a slightly more complicated version of the `basic triangle example <{filename}/showcase/triangle.rst>`_.
 It uses a TGA importer plugin to load a stone image and displays a triangle with texture on it.